Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_MULTIPLE_FILES.md

      - Verifies file existence and retrieves file metadata
      - Checks if the file is tabular (has a SQLite database) or non-tabular
      - Builds the `all_file_infos` dictionary mapping each file_id to its metadata
-   - Determines if visualization is possible (currently not supported for multi-file)
+  - Determines if visualization is requested (supported for multi-file via `chart_config` response format)
    - Creates a unique model cache key using all file IDs

 3. **File Type Classification**